-The Organization rents a portion of its office space and office equipment under operating lease agreements which expire between 2017 and 2020.
+The Organization rents a portion of its office space and office equipment under operating lease agreements which expire in 2020.
 The Organization pays operating costs associated with each location based on its share of space.

 The Organization's rent expense and its share of the future minimum rental commitments under these operating leases are as follows: